As from 1 January 2018 a researcher no longer need to submit a Proposal and then a Protocol.

 This step has been taken to speed up the application process!

 The Planning Committees have developed procedures according to which proposals and protocols for research projects, progress reports, final reports and popular articles for publication are judged.
 These procedures are continuously updated and improved.
 The current set of procedures in place and described here is considered efficient and is to be adhered to.

 A successful research project will follow FOUR phases, from the Initiation to Completion.
-Each of the phases has more steps, please follow the links to the relevant section.
+Each of the phases has more steps, please click on the links in the side panel for each phase:

 ALL THESE PHASES and the whole application process must now be done on RMRDSA ONLINE.
 To start the process you must click on the RED button on the right hand side of the screen RMRDSAONLINE.
 You will be guided through the process.

 A researcher must submit a FULL PROPOSAL by the deadline which will then be considered at the next Project Committee meeting for funding.
 The Committees use a carefully drawn up set of criteria to determine which proposals are successful.